-Higher earnings aren't the only reason for practising better behaviours, or engaging in sales development initiatives.
+Higher earnings aren't the only reason for engaging in sales development initiatives.

 Sales development depends on changing deep seated behaviours.

 In Groundhog Day Bill Murray keeps playing out the same situation, over and over, never finding a way to make the outcome different.

 Do you ever keep making the same mistake?

 I sometimes have to make a mistake many times before I begin to change my behaviour and react differently.

 Traumatic events can have a galvanising effect on our how we behave.
 Driving mistakes that nearly result in an expensive bill or a trip to hospital, tend to instantly change how I drive, for a few months at least.

 Why does the immediate threat of personal injury or wallet surgery effect how we respond to our environment when, any amount of self-admonishment has no effect or even the opposite of the intended effect?

 In sales development small changes can pay big dividends.